<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Are all COPD clinical trials placebo-controlled studies?

 Not all COPD clinical trials use a placebo-controlled study design.
+Some studies look at medications as add-on treatments and therapy.
+Many studies use a randomized controlled trial format, which means participants are randomly assigned to receive either the investigational treatment or a comparator, but the approach varies.
 Some trials compare a new treatment to a standard therapy, while others evaluate different drug combinations or disease management strategies.
-The type of study depends on the primary objective of the research.
+The type of study depends on the primary objective of the research study.

 What are the different phases of COPD clinical trials?

-COPD clinical trials progress through four phases to evaluate a treatment’s safety, effectiveness, and long-term impact.
+COPD clinical trials progress through four phases to evaluate a treatment’s efficacy and safety, as well as its long-term impact.
 Phase I trials are small studies focused on determining a new drug’s safety, dosage, and potential side effects in humans.
 Phase II is where researchers assess its effectiveness and optimal dosing in a larger group of participants.
-Phase III trials are large-scale studies involving hundreds to thousands of COPD patients, comparing the investigational treatment to standard therapies or a placebo.
+Phase III studies are large-scale studies involving hundreds to thousands of COPD patients, comparing the investigational treatment to standard therapies or a placebo.
 Phase IV studies continue to track long-term safety and effectiveness in a broader population.